 For the latest information on HCSC’s response to the COVID-19 pandemic and other information and tips to stay healthy, please visit HCSC.com.

 About Health Care Service Corporation

-Health Care Service Corporation is the country’s largest customer-owned health insurer and fourth largest health insurer overall, with more than 16 million members in its health plans in Illinois, Montana, New Mexico, Oklahoma and Texas.
+Health Care Service Corporation is the country’s largest customer-owned health insurer, with more than 16 million members in its health plans in Illinois, Montana, New Mexico, Oklahoma and Texas.
 A Mutual Legal Reserve Company, HCSC is an independent licensee of the Blue Cross and Blue Shield Association.
 For more information, please visit HCSC.com, visit our Facebook page or follow us on Twitter.